 If that doesn’t work during the show either allow photos at the end of each segment or let the performers present themselves after the show for photos with guests – can you imagine the excitement of people getting their photos with the gorgeous stars.
 These would proudly appear on so many Facebook and Twitter accounts and at the same time promote the shows.

 The lucky Thursday audience would have shared their experience encouraging their friends and online followers to buy tickets for the Friday and Saturday performances.
 The Friday audience would encouraged ticket sales for Saturday and the Saturday audience will have their friends and online followers saying “damn, we should have gone – next year we’ll definitely go“.

 The Cork City Ballet Spectacular was indeed quite spectacular but should it be made easier for even more people to find out about it? – they would have loved it and Alan and his team might have a few more quid in the coffers for next year!

 If you have a great place or a great event …make sharing easy!

-Fuzion with offices in Cork and Dublin offer social media training and consultancy in Ireland
+Fuzion with offices in Cork and Dublin in Ireland offer social media training and consultancy services